1-800-Adam/PLC-Notes/PLC Fundamentals (Level 2)/Project 1 - Digital Control Logic.md

-# Project 1: Digital Control Logic
+# Project 1 - Digital Control Logic
 ## Misc.
 Notes:
 - Digital Control Logic needs a bit for the trigger, bit for the interrupt and those two to control the hold in, cannot perform using the output bit:
 - Step 1 is to try to develop a process diagram for this system using the inputs and outputs that passes the test cases on paper
 - Order of Instructions matters when using One-shot
+- **I may need to check original template to see if I had a JSR to the main causing the program to not progress and act wonky**
 ## Specifications
 ![[Project1-200808-214416.pdf]]
 ## Inputs: